 Due diligence is important when looking into any asset class.
 However, doing one's homework may be even more important when it comes to digital currency, as this asset class has been around for far less time than more traditional assets (like stocks and bonds) and comes with substantial uncertainty.

-This article will explore the more popular terms and phrases relevant to cryptocurrencies, providing a strong foundation for those interested in exploring this innovative asset class.
+This article will explore the more popular crypto terms and phrases, providing a strong foundation for those interested in exploring this innovative asset class.

 "ATH" is an abbreviation of "all-time high."
 This term can be quite helpful to know for tracking the digital currency markets.
 These assets are so volatile, so keeping their ATH in mind can prove valuable.
 A digital currency could potentially hit several local highs before rising to a new all-time high.